mirage-id/enterprise_docs/identity.md

   },
   "allowListAdd": {
     "type": "string",
-    "description": "A comma separated list of websites to be added to the allowList" },
+    "description": "A comma separated list of websites to be added to the allowList", "readable": false
+  },
   "allowListRemove": {
     "type": "string",
-    "description": "A comma separated list of websites to be removed from the allowList" }
+    "description": "A comma separated list of websites to be removed from the allowList", "readable": false
+  }
 }
 ```